-The business address of each of the members of the executive management for the purpose of their mandate is the address of the Company's registered office: AA Tower, Technologiepark 122, 9052 Ghent, Belgium.
+The business address of each of the members of the Executive Management for the purpose of their mandate is the address of the Company's registered office: Kortrijksesteenweg 1112 bus 102, 9051 Sint-Denijs-Westrem, Belgium.

-13.4.
+13.5.
 Board of Directors

-The Company has opted for a "one tier" governance structure whereby the board of directors is the ultimate decision making body, with the overall responsibility for the management and control of the Company, and is authorised to carry out all actions that are considered necessary or useful to achieve the Company's object.
-The board of directors has all powers except for those reserved to the general shareholders' meeting by law or the Company's articles of association.
-The board of directors acts as a collegiate body.
+The Company has opted for a "one tier" governance structure whereby the Board of Directors is the ultimate decision making body, with the overall responsibility for the management and control of the Company, and is authorised to carry out all actions that are considered necessary or useful to achieve the Company's object.
+The Board of Directors has all powers except for those reserved to the general shareholders' meeting by law or the Company's articles of association.
+The Board of Directors acts as a collegiate body.

-Pursuant to the Company's corporate governance charter (approved by the board of directors on 23 April 2020), the role of the board of directors is to pursue sustainable value creation by the Company, by determining the Company's strategy, putting in place effective, responsible and ethical leadership, and monitoring the Company's performance.
-The board of directors decides on the Company's values and strategy, its risk appetite and key policies.
+Pursuant to the Company's Corporate Governance Charter (approved by the Board of Directors on 23 April 2020), the role of the Board of Directors is to pursue sustainable value creation by the Company, by determining the Company's strategy, putting in place effective, responsible and ethical leadership, and monitoring the Company's performance.
+The Board of Directors decides on the Company's values and strategy, its risk appetite and key policies.

-The board of directors is assisted by specialized committees in order to advise the board in respect of decisions to be taken, to give comfort to the board that certain issues have been adequately addressed and, if necessary, to bring specific issues to the attention of the board.
-The decision-making should remain the collegial responsibility of the board of directors.
+The Board of Directors is assisted by specialized committees in order to advise the board in respect of decisions to be taken, to give comfort to the board that certain issues have been adequately addressed and, if necessary, to bring specific issues to the attention of the board.
+The decision-making should remain the collegial responsibility of the Board of Directors.

-The board of directors appoints and removes the Chief Executive Officer and determines his or her powers.
-The Chief Executive Officer is responsible for the day-to-day management of the Company and the implementation of the Company's mission, its strategy and the targets set by the board of directors, with a focus on the long-term future growth of the business.
-He or she may be granted additional well-defined powers by the board of directors.
+The Board of Directors appoints and removes the Chief Executive Officer and determines his or her powers.
+The Chief Executive Officer is responsible for the day-to-day management of the Company and the implementation of the Company's mission, its strategy and the targets set by the Board of Directors, with a focus on the long-term future growth of the business.
+He or she may be granted additional well-defined powers by the Board of Directors.
 He or she has direct operational responsibility for the Company and oversees the organisation and day-to-day management of subsidiaries, affiliates and joint ventures.
-The Chief Executive Officer is responsible for the execution and management of the outcome of all decisions of the board of directors.
-The Chief Executive Officer reports directly to the board of directors.
+The Chief Executive Officer is responsible for the execution and management of the outcome of all decisions of the Board of Directors.
+The Chief Executive Officer reports directly to the Board of Directors.

-Pursuant to the Belgian Companies and Associations Code and the Company's articles of association, the board of directors must consist of at least three directors.
-The Company's corporate governance charter (approved by the board of directors on 23 April 2020), provides that the composition of the board of directors should ensure that decisions are made in the corporate interest.
+Pursuant to the Belgian Companies and Associations Code and the Company's articles of association, the Board of Directors must consist of at least three directors.
+The Company's Corporate Governance Charter (approved by the Board of Directors on 23 April 2020), provides that the composition of the Board of Directors should ensure that decisions are made in the corporate interest.
 It should be determined so as to gather sufficient expertise in the Company's areas of activity as well as sufficient diversity of skills, background, age and gender.
 Pursuant to the 2020 Belgian Corporate Governance Code, at least half of the directors must be non-executive and at least three directors must be independent in accordance with the criteria set out in the Belgian Companies and Associations Code and in the 2020 Belgian Corporate Governance Code.
-By 1 January 2024, at least one third of the members of the board of directors must be of the opposite gender.
+By 1 January 2024, at least one third of the members of the Board of Directors must be of the opposite gender.